-Notwithstanding these negatives the Kokoda Track Foundation is now well established and plans to present a strategic master plan for the development of the track as a National Memorial Park to the Australian and PNG Governments on Anzac Day 2006 are well advanced (see following article).
+Notwithstanding these negatives we are well advanced with our plans to present a strategic master plan for the development of the Kokoda Trail as a National Memorial Park to the Australian and PNG Governments by Anzac Day 2006.

 There is still much work to be done but the following testimonial received from the late Colonel Phil Rhoden OBE, Commanding Officer of the 2/14th Battalion at the Battle of Isurava, makes the journey worthwhile: